-Package diagrams are model into logical cont 'packages', and descri- between them at a hig ainers, or be the interactions Tutorials Actor1 Use Case1 Snary Systems provides tytorials (or the Unified Modeling Language (UML) and for its modeling tool.
-Enterprise Architect. okg Packages We provide these tutorials in the in with Enterprise Architect. terests of enhancing your understanding of the vari ous aspects and advantages of modeling UMI 8.
-Use Case Diagrams L 9.
-Sequence D lagrams
+Ç Package diagrams are model into logical cont packages', and descri between them at a hig ainers, or be the interactions Tutori ials Acto Case1 Sparx Systems provides tutorial We provide these tutorials in the with Enterprise Architect.
+Is for the Unified Modeling Language (UM a interests of enhancing your understanding IL) and for its modeling tool, Enterprise Architecting of the various aspects and advantages of m A. odeling UML pkg Packages 8.
+Use Case Diagrams 9.
+S equence Diagrams Inc Case dias rams are used to model Sequence diagrams a